veillette/physics-book/contents/ch27ThinFilmInterference.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-A non-reflective coating like the one described in [[link]](#fs-id1169738090922) works ideally for a single wavelength and for perpendicular incidence.
+A non-reflective coating like the one described in [[Example 1]](#Example1) works ideally for a single wavelength and for perpendicular incidence.
 What happens for other wavelengths and other incident directions?
 Be specific.

 </div>
 </div>